NoxUltima/eliph/README.md

 - `until` and `repeat-until` are like `while`, except the loop runs until the condition is `true`.
 - `loop` runs its body forever **unless** there is a `break` statement somewhere.

+These loops are equivalent (and compile into the same output):

 ```res
 while i < 10 {
   text += "The number is " + i;